Chapter 2.1 Biodiversity and habitat networks

 The Merri Catchment, some 39,040 hectares in area, retains only around 3,112 hectares of currently identified native vegetation.
 This makes up approximately 8% of the catchment.
 Most of this vegetation is Plains Grassland or Plains Grassy Woodland (see Map 10 below).

 If the target BT3 from the Port Phillip and Western Port Regional Catchment Strategy A net gain in the quality and extent of native vegetation in the region with the total habitat hectares increased by 10% by 2030 is applied to the Merri catchment, achievement of the target would require restoration of degraded grasslands (some of which are so degraded they dont count in current statistics) as well as a dramatically lower rate of clearing of native vegetation in the catchment.
-Significant recent losses include parts of the Barry Road Grassland destroyed by the Craigieburn Bypass, and parts of the Cooper Street grasslands destroyed by the Metrolink industrial development.
+Significant recent losses include parts of the Galada Tamboore grassland destroyed by the Craigieburn Bypass, and parts of the Cooper Street grasslands destroyed by the Metrolink industrial development.

 The Port Phillip and Western Port Native Vegetation Plan sets an aspirational target to minimise clearing of all classes of native vegetation across the region, and a resource condition target of Achieve a net gain for all permissible clearing.
 Little can be done about clearing for purposes allowed by exemptions in clause 52.17-6 of planning schemes.